nircoe/soundcoe/THIRD_PARTY_NOTICES.md

 If you ship a binary built with soundcoe (e.g. a game built on [gamecoe](https://github.com/nircoe/gamecoe)), OpenAL-Soft's LGPL v2 license requires you to:

-1. Ship OpenAL as a separate, replaceable shared library — soundcoe's default dynamic linking.
+1. Ship OpenAL as a separate, replaceable shared library (soundcoe's default dynamic linking).
 2. Include a copy of the LGPL v2 license text (the appendix below satisfies this).
 3. Point users to the pinned tag and URL above for OpenAL-Soft's corresponding source.